LycheeOrg/Lychee-v3/README.md

 ## Installation

-To run Lychee, everything you need is a web-server with PHP 7.1 or later and a MySQL-Database.
+To run Lychee, everything you need is a web-server with PHP 7.1 or later and a MySQL database.
 Follow the instructions to install Lychee on your server.
 [Installation &#187;](https://github.com/LycheeOrg/Lychee/wiki/Installation)

 ## How to use